 Yorkipoos are a mix of a Yorkshire Terrier and Poodle and although there is no breed standard, good quality versions of this crossbreed have the calmness and intelligence of a Poodle with the boisterous and feisty nature of the Yorkshire Terrier.
-Before you make a decision as to whether this breed is right for you, let’s take look the Yorkipoo in greater detail in our comprehensive guide.
+Before you make a decision as to whether this breed is right for you, let’s take look in greater detail in our comprehensive guide.

 - 1 Origins of the Yorkipoo